MHS Website Terms and Conditions of Use

 Students and teachers in bona fide teaching facilities (e.g., schools, colleges, universities) may use information on the MHS website without restriction, and without requesting formal permission from the Manitoba Historical Society so long as: 1) the Manitoba Historical Society is explicitly acknowledged as the source of the information, 2) the information is not used in a formal publication (see below), and 3) no fee is charged for the use of MHS materials.

-All requests to use information from the MHS website, in whole or in part, in print or electronic media must be directed to the MHS Webmaster.
-When submitting such requests, please provide: 1) a detailed description of the information to be used from the MHS website, 2) a detailed description of the way in which the information would be used, 3) the names and addresses of person(s) and/or publishers of the media in which MHS information would appear, and 4) the proposed sale price of the media.
+All requests to use information from the MHS website, in whole or in part, for commercial purposes such as print or electronic media must be directed to the MHS Webmaster.
+When submitting such requests, please provide: 1) a description of the information to be used from the MHS website, 2) a detailed description of the way in which the information would be used, 3) the names and addresses of person(s) and/or publishers of the media in which MHS information would appear, and 4) the proposed sale price of the media.

 In most cases, permission will be granted subject to explicit acknowledgement of the Manitoba Historical Society as the source of the information, and the gratis provision of one or more copies of the media to the MHS for inclusion in our library.